-As the mercury rises you will want more than ever to get out and about on your Quingo Scooter to enjoy the warmth, light and fresh air that we all find so uplifting.
+As the mercury rises you will want more than ever to get out and about on your Quingo Scooter to enjoy the warmth, light and fresh air that we all find so up lifting.
 Taking a trip on your scooter is a great way to cool down and enjoy the beauty of nature and a Quingo can reduce the amount you exert yourself and therefore help in preventing over heating.
 Before you do this we would like to suggest a few precautions and offer some advice as to how to remain safe and sound on your adventures when using your scooter safely in the summer sun.

 Before you depart there are some things you should do in preparation for using your scooter safely in the summer heat.

 Where possible plan the route to be shaded, great places being wooded areas, and where this is not possible be aware of shaded areas you can get to easily along the way.
 This could be a shop or similar.
 Avoid travelling during the brightest periods of the day (12pm-3pm) during these periods maybe get some rest so you are ready for your trip.